How does cupping therapy work? What does cupping therapy treat? (A blog post from The Acupuncture Wellness Center in Los Angeles)

 - Target Body Contouring for Targeted Body Regions

 Cupping therapy can be used in conjunction with acupuncture needles or on its own.
-For those people who are needle phobic, cupping can be a viable alternative therapy.
+For those people who are needle phobic, cupping therapy can be a viable alternative therapy.

-It is my hope that this blog will answer any questions you may have if you are seeking cupping as a form of traditional Chinese medicine in conjunction with or as an alternative for acupuncture.
+It is my hope that this blog will answer any questions you may have if you are seeking cupping therapy as a form of traditional Chinese medicine in conjunction with or as an alternative for acupuncture.
 Look out for more blogs from The Acupuncture Wellness Center in Los Angeles, or call our friendly staff at 310-277-7179 and make your appointment today.
 Se habla espanol.